 Before I started collecting vintage jazz LPs, my collection consisted entirely of records with origins dating back no further than the late ’60s.
-Little did I know there was a time before low-mass tone arms, diamond-tip styli and high-compliance cartridges when all vinyl LPs were at risk of permanent damage inflicted by the inferior consumer playback equipment of the 1950s and early 1960s.
+Little did I know there was a time when all vinyl LPs were at risk of permanent damage caused by improper use of playback equipment in the 1950s and early 1960s.
 This inconvenient truth became apparent after only a few purchases as a novice collector of vintage jazz records.
 This first batch of LPs were not in the greatest shape visually, but pops and ticks weren’t the real issue.
 All the records had this fuzzy sound to them that I had never heard before.
 I didn’t understand what I was hearing, so I began looking for an explanation.

 I soon learned that this type of distortion is caused by a phenomenon called mistracking, which is likely to occur on any part of a worn record where the groove has extreme modulations, including any combination of dynamic peaks, upper-midrange frequencies, and envelopes with fast attack times (for jazz, brass and pianos especially).
 Mistracking is also common at the innermost part of each side where the modulations are packed together tighter than at the outer edge (for more information on inner groove distortion, see this helpful Hydrogen Audio thread).